kubernetes/enhancements/keps/sig-network/3786-migrate-shared-kube-proxy-code-to-staging/README.md

 ### Risks and Mitigations

-No risks, because we aren't removing the in-tree proxy as part of this kep, but rather, proposing a library for kube proxy and extenders to use which, at least for the first stage, will look identical to what already exists today.
-However, because this KEP also speaks to proposing updates and optimizations to the library in the future there could some risks further down the line which we will continue to plan for.
+Since this KEP involves the movement of core code bits there are some obvious risks, however they will be mitigated by ensuring all existing unit and e2e test coverage is kept up to date and/or improved througout the process.

 ## Design Details

 **NOTE: This section is still under active development please comment with any further ideas**

+The implementation of this kep will begin by moving the various networking utilities (i.e `pkg/util/iptables`, `pkg/util/conntrack`, `pkg/util/ipset`, `pkg/util/ipvs`) used by `pkg/proxy` to the staging repo using @danwinship's [previous attempt](https://github.com/kubernetes/kubernetes/pull/112886) as a guide.
+Additionally we will need to [re-look](https://github.com/kubernetes/utils/pull/165) into moving `pkg/util/async` out of `pkg/util/async` and into [`k8s/utils`](https://github.com/kubernetes/utils).

+Following this initial work, the [shared kube-proxy code](https://github.com/kubernetes/kubernetes/tree/master/pkg/proxy) as it stands today will be moved into the kube-proxy staging repo.
+Throughout this process it's crucial that all unit and e2e test coverage is either maintained or improved to ensure stability of the existing in-tree proxies.

+In conclusion, documentation will be written to help users consume the now vendorable kube-proxy code.

+Additional steps (most likely described in further detail in a follow-up kep) will include:
-The implementation of this kep will begin by moving the [shared kube-proxy code](https://github.com/kubernetes/kubernetes/tree/master/pkg/proxy) as it stands today into the kube-proxy staging repo.
-This will be immediately followed by the work to switch the existing proxies (iptables, ipvs, and windows) incrementally, to utilize the new library code.
-Following the stabilization of that work, i.e unit and e2e test green lighting, we can began building up more tooling around testing and use of the library for external consumers.
-Finally with testing and release mechanisms in place we can begin analyzing possible improvements and updates to the shared library code, using the POC done in KPNG as a reference, to make writing new out of tree service proxy implementations easier.
+    - Building up more tooling around testing and use of the library for external consumers.
+    - Analysis possible improvements and updates to the shared library code, using the POC done in KPNG as a reference, to make writing new out of tree service proxy implementations easier.

 ### Test Plan

 ##### Unit tests

+All existing kube-proxy and associated library unit test coverage **MUST** be maintained or improved.

 ##### Integration tests

+All existing kube-proxy and associated library integration test coverage **MUST** be maintained or improved.

 ##### e2e tests

+All existing kube-proxy and associated library e2e test coverage **MUST** be maintained or improved.

 ### Graduation Criteria

-We will follow the standard Kubernetes release cycle for the kube-proxy-lib, it will "graduate" once it is used by the existing in-tree proxy implementations and at least one out-of-tree service proxy implementation utilizing it has been completed.
+N/A

 ## Production Readiness Review Questionnaire

 ### Dependencies

-This project will depend on the Kubernetes client-go library to acquire Service, Endpoints, EndpointSlices, and other networking API objects.
+N/A

 ### Scalability

-The ability to scale this service will be equivalent to that of the existing kube-proxy, insofar as the fact that it will watch the same endpoints (as the existing kube-proxy) and generally then be used to forward to traffic to a single backend loadbalancing technology (i.e. ebpf, nft, iptables, ...) as does the existing kube-proxy daemonset.
+N/A the core functionality will remain the same

 ###### Will enabling / using this feature result in any new API calls?